A week on the road and with a really, really tetchy computer, but - I'm back. And straight into the middle of things.

 We all become 'authors' as soon as we open a Word file, 'artists' as soon as we buy paint, 'bloggers' as soon as we register our domain name.
 By contemplating creation - simply by having an idea - we re-identify ourselves.

 But then, we also leap to the other extreme.
 A creator isn't 'allowed' to claim that identification until they have successfully created.
 You're not really an author until you finish a book.
-(Or perhaps even publish one.)
+(Or perhaps even publish one!)
 You're not really an artist until you finish a painting.
 A blogger without posts is a poor example of the breed.
-This isn't unfair: inspiration might be the easiest part of the project.
-Socially, we should celebrate the do-ers and which means focusing on the evidence of what they've done.
+This isn't unfair.
+Inspiration might be the easiest - labour-wise - part of the project.
+Socially, we should celebrate the do-ers, which means focusing more on recognising the evidence of what they've done.

 But what about everything in-between?